f6v/seqem/README.md

 ## SeqEM Docker

 SeqEM is a genotype-calling algorithm for NGS data.
+This project allows running `seqem` binary locally without having to compile it from source.

 Please cite the original publication: